stnxo2023/Stealth-Requests/README.md

 ```
 $ pip install stealth_requests[parsers]

+# Some shells, like zsh on macOS, require wrapping with quotes:
+$ pip install 'stealth_requests[parsers]'
 ```

 To easily get an Lxml tree, you can use `resp.tree()` and to get a BeautifulSoup object, use the `resp.soup()` method.